particle-iot/docs/firmware/firmware.md

 System events are messages sent by the system and received by application code.
 They inform the application about changes in the system, such as when the system has entered setup mode, or when an Over-the-Air (OTA) update starts, or when the system is about to reset.

-System events are recieved by the application by registering a handler.
+System events are received by the application by registering a handler.
 The handler has this general format:

 ```
 void handler(system_event_t event, int data, void* moredata);